 Some simple extractors returning the corresponding element of an

-and svpredict
+svdraws and svpredict object.

 para(x, chain = "concatenated")